dwoodjr/drexel-courses/GMAP 395/Module 1/GMAP 395 - ASN 1 - Brief.md

 > [!summary] Assignment Breakdown
 >
 > - **Part 1: Procedural Game Art **
 >     Create a procedural asset using a DCC software like Blender or Houdini.
-The asset must reflect the artistic theme _Something from the Void_.
+The asset must reflect the [[GMAP 395 - SU25 - Theme]].
-> 	    Examples include eerie cosmic objects, Lovecraftian architecture, or mysterious artifacts.
 >
 > - **Part 2: Lighting Systems in Unity **
->     Import the procedural asset into Unity, set up a lighting system that complements the theme and enhances its presentation, and apply optional post-processing effects.
+>     Import the procedural asset into Unity, set up a lighting system that complements the theme and enhances its presentation.
 >

 ---

 ## Assignment Details

-### Theme: Something from the Void
+### Theme: So What About Tomorrow

-> [!question] How to Approach the Theme
+>[!question] How to Approach the Theme
-> The theme _Something from the Void_ is intentionally open-ended.
+>The theme _So What About Tomorrow?_ is intentionally open-ended.
 Interpret it creatively—examples include:
->
-> - Cosmic and Space-Inspired: Black holes, celestial ruins, or futuristic alien artifacts.
+> - Technological Speculation: Future tools, interfaces, or environments.
-> - Horror or Mystery: Dark, surreal environments or Lovecraftian designs.
+> - Temporal Archaeology: Past technologies reimagined or rediscovered.
-> - Abstract Concepts: Geometry and lighting that evoke emptiness, infinity, or the unknown.
+> - Evolution and Change: Transformation processes over time.

 ---